skzhang1/Wild-Time/README.md

 ### Downloading the Wild-Time datasets

-Create the folder `./Data`.
+Create the folder `Wild-Time/Data`.

 To download the ArXiv, Drug-BA, FMoW, HuffPost, Precipitation, and Yearbook datasets, run the command `python download_datasets.py`.
-To download the MIMIC dataset, please refer to the next section.
+To download the MIMIC dataset, please read the next section.

 ### Accessing the MIMIC-IV dataset